 - Before you start for a hunting journey, always check your weapon first.
 The muzzle must be cleaned and the parts of the weapon should be oiled properly.
 Any dirt or debris can’t be present.

 - You should use binoculars for scoping the game.
-Try to stay at a distance from the targeted area.
+Try to stay at a distance from the aimed area.
 That will keep the area a secured place for the preys.

 - Stay away from any damaged tree or timber or broken ones.
 Avoid the branches that are dead or have crashed down.
 It may hurt you or any fellow hunter.

 - Keep your weapon in a way so that it will always face the floor.
 Don’t point it at anyone.
 Even when you are cleaning it, always keep the face down.
 The gun barrel must be down when you are carrying it out.

 - Never put your finger on the trigger unless you are making a shot.
 When cleaning, keep your fingers away from the trigger.
 Even if the chamber is empty, the trigger must not be touched.

 - When hunting, it is recommended to put a camouflage for easy mingling within the woods.
 But try one colored clothing for the easy recognition for other fellow hunters.
 Too much camo isn’t good as others may not detect you from the woods.

 - Try to keep your prey within the range and within a clear viewpoint.
 It will ease out the process of hunting.
 Use monocular or binoculars to check them out.
 Generally, hunting monocular comes handy in this situation.
 A clear shot is a must.
 Don’t try to shot if any obstacle is present between you and the squirrel.

 - Don’t make a shot if the squirrel is moving.
 It will create the success rate to drop down.
 As they are very little and super-fast, chances are you will miss your prey.
 Moving prey is very difficult even for a shotgun.